Raydelx/Montaraz-Experience/src/content/hiking/mountain-walking-is-good-for-you.md

 **The weather**: Nothing is as changeable as the weather in the mountains.

-What to do in case of an accident: You can greatly reduce the risks of mountain hiking by being aware of your experience, knowledge, and skills, and making choices.
+**What to do in case of an accident**: You can greatly reduce the risks of mountain hiking by being aware of your experience, knowledge, and skills, and making choices.

-**Put on your hiking shoes** and immerse yourself in a boundless journey for the body and mind, an experience that engages all the senses and enriches the mind, body, and spirit.
+Put on your hiking shoes and immerse yourself in a boundless journey for the body and mind, an experience that engages all the senses and enriches the mind, body, and spirit.
 The breath of pure air, the heartbeat uphill, the scent of pine: these elements make this practice a true ritual of well-being in a space of simplicity and authenticity.

 ***Contact us if you are planning a mountain walk or if you are new to hiking.
 We can inform you with essential tips, or check out our other blog posts!***